opps/opps/opps/contrib/admin/readme.md

 ==========

 Referenced in code as *ADMIN_SHORTCUTS* on settings.py.
-It is a non-dynamic way of choosing wich module will be available in the top menu.
+It is a non-dynamic way of choosing which module will be available in the top menu.

 Simple dict with the following structure: